xlliu88/ML_baby_examples/README.md

-## Implementation of some baby sample of machine learning algorithms.
+## Implementation of some baby samples of machine learning algorithms.

 - Kmeans image compression.
 - ISOMAP dimensional reduction.